Adroiti/docs-for-code-review-tools/checkstyle-UpperEll.md

 ## Description

-Checks that long constants are defined with an upper ell.
-That is `'L'` and not `'l'`.
+Checks that long constants are defined with capitalized `'l'`.
 This is in accordance with the Java Language Specification, [Section 3.10.1](http://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.10.1).

 The capital `L` looks a lot like `1`.